-One project is recommended as a priority projects and is included in Section 5 of this Report.
+One project is provided as a recommended priority project and is included in Section 5 of this Report.
 Reference materials to assist in planning and implementation of this project, including information on potential funding sources, can be found in the report's Appendices.